 -- R. Sargent Shriver

 The Milwaukee Peace Corps Association is pleased to offer the Sargent Shriver Award for Community Service and Volunteerism.
-Beginning in 2011, this new award will be presented annually to a Returned Peace Corps Volunteer in southeast Wisconsin who has demonstrated a commitment to community service and improving their community through volunteer work.
+The annual award was created in 2011 by the MPCA in honor of Sargent Shriver, founding director of the Peace Corps from 1961 to 1966.
+The award recognizes Returned Peace Corps Volunteers in southeast Wisconsin who have demonstrated a commitment to community service and improving their community through volunteer work.

 RPCVs can be nominated by an organization they have worked with, people they have served, colleagues, friends, family or other RPCVs.
 A charitable contribution of $500 will be made in the name of each awardee to the non-profit organization of their choice.